-The Act and Commission regulations define a multicandidate committee as a political committee (PAC) that has received contributions from more than 50 persons, has contributed to five or more federal candidates, and has been registered with the FEC for at least six months (“six-month registration period”).
+The Federal Election Campaign Act (the Act) and Commission regulations define a multicandidate committee as a political committee (PAC) that has received contributions from more than 50 persons, has contributed to five or more federal candidates, and has been registered with the FEC for at least six months.
 52 U.S.C. § 30116(a)(4) and 11 CFR 100.5(e)(3).
 A multicandidate committee may contribute up to $5,000 per election to a federal candidate, up to $5,000 per calendar year to a state political party committee, and up to $15,000 per calendar year to a national party committee.
-During the 2015-16 election cycle, committees that have not met the three qualifications above (“non-multicandidate committees”) may contribute up to $2,700 per election to federal candidates, up to $10,000 per calendar year to state political party committees, and up to $33,400 per calendar year to any national party committee.
+During the 2015-16 election cycle, committees that have not met the three qualifications above (non-multicandidate committees) may contribute up to $2,700 per election to a federal candidate, up to $10,000 per calendar year to a state political party committee, and up to $33,400 per calendar year to any national party committee.
 The limits on non-multicandidate committee contributions to candidates and national party committees are indexed for inflation each election cycle.

-In its response, the Commission argued that the plaintiffs did not have standing to sue because they had not suffered any cognizable injury under law.
-The Commission also argued that the plaintiffs’ challenge was partially moot because both Stop PAC and American Future PAC (another plaintiff) have now qualified as multicandidate committees under the Act.
+In its response, the Commission argued that Stop PAC and American Future PAC (the plaintiff added after Stop PAC became a multicandidate committee) did not have standing to sue because they had not suffered any cognizable injury under law.
+The Commission also argued that Stop PAC and American Future PAC’s challenge was partially moot because both PACs had qualified as multicandidate committees under the Act.
 The Commission further argued that the plaintiffs’ claims lacked merit because the six-month registration period and the challenged contribution limits help prevent the risk and appearance of corruption.

 District Court Decision

-The district court noted that Stop PAC and American Future PAC were still fully able to associate with candidates of their choice and, citing the Supreme Court’s holding in Buckley, held that the monetary contribution limits imposed on them as non-multicandidate committees did not violate their First Amendment rights.
-The court further said that the PACs were not restricted in their ability to participate in the political process beyond making limited contributions to candidates: “[The Act] does not restrain new PACs or their individual contributors from otherwise assisting the campaigns and political activities of their selected candidates.”
+The court noted that Stop PAC and American Future PAC were still fully able to associate with candidates of their choice and, citing the Supreme Court’s holding in Buckley v.
+Valeo, held that the monetary contribution limits imposed on them as non-multicandidate committees did not violate their First Amendment rights.